CDAGaming/CraftPresence-Wow-Edition/README.md

 *   `Open Config Gui` - KeyBind to Open the CraftPresence ConfigGui (Default: GRAVE/TILDE Key)

 ## Placeholders
-In some Configuration Areas, CraftPresence provides some Placeholders to make things easier:
+In some Configuration Areas, CraftPresence provides some placeholders to make things easier:

 Keep in mind the following: